top of page

 Umpire: Edward White (VFL).
 Goal Umpires: J Bourke (Leeton) and E Poynter (Whitton).
 Gate: £58/13.6 (programmes sales).

 Match report: On Sunday at Leeton Showground, the Griffith Australian Rules team won the Kinlock Cup, which carries with it the Championship of the Area at the Australian Rules code and became the first Griffith winners for 12 years.
 Scores were 46 to 29 in Griffith's favour.
 A big crowd saw the game, despite the fact that the weather was anything but favourable for football of any code.
-The display of both sides could hardly be faulted and indicated that both Narrandera and Griffith rose superior to the conditions.
+The display of both sides could hardly be faulted and indicated that both Narandera and Griffith rose superior to the conditions.
 The premiership was the result of a long fight for Griffith, which came from the bottom of the points ladder, and after five consecutive defeats, produced form which took them through eight straight victories.
 Mr. Edward White of Melbourne controlled the game, but the slowness of some of his decisions surprised the crowd, which paid a gate of £58.
 In the dressing room, Mr. Paddy Cairns presented a cup for the best player in the Griffith team.
 Nothing could separate Alf Anstee and Eddie Forrestal so these two players will receive a trophy each.
 This was a fine sporting gesture by Mr. Cairns.

 Leeton Knock Out Carnival - Sunday September 4, 1938 at Leeton

-First Round: Mirrool 47 d Barellan 9, Faithful 34 d Binya 17, Ganmain 45 d Griffith-Narrandera 25.
+First Round: Mirrool 47 d Barellan 9, Faithful 34 d Binya 17, Ganmain 45 d Griffith-Narandera 25.

 The following players represented Griffith-Narrandera:- Alf Anstee, Fred Savage, Bob Hutchins, Roy Besley, Hector Robinson, John Smith, Bruce Dawes, Jim Parker, Snowy Thompson (Griffith); Perc Bushby, Alan Headlam, Athol Charlesworth, Les Perry, Toby Black, R.P.
-Joyce, Jack Hayes, Audley Hunt, Jack Hardie, Kevin Anderson (Narrandera).
+Joyce, Jack Hayes, Audley Hunt, Jack Hardie, Kevin Anderson (Narandera).

 Second Round: Leeton 76 d Ariah Park 27, Ganmain d Lake Cargellico on forfeit, Mirrool 27 d Coreen 15.